chunkaichang/til/comp_arch/mutex_impl.md

 - Spinning: keeps trying until acquiring the lock (wasting processor cycles)
 - Yielding: yields control to OS if the lock is not free.

+The following summarizes example implementation for x86 and RISC-V. For implementation at a higher level, Erik Rigtorp has written a [post](https://rigtorp.se/spinlock/) on how to implement spinlocks correctly in C++.

 ### x86

+Here is an example implementation from MIT 6.172 lecture slides.
 The implementation relies on the fact that atomic instructions also implicitly act as memory fences.

-> All assembly code uses AT&T syntax
+> The following assembly code uses AT&T syntax

 - Spinning locks: